 The CXFS Administration course is designed to provide an introduction and overview of the CXFS product and the hardware environment in which it is intended to exist.
 The course also provides students with an opportunity to explore the CXFS software environment and see it function.

-The CXFS Administration course covers both IRIX and SGI ProPack on Altix operating systems.
-Representative MultiOS client-only operating systems are covered as well.
+The CXFS Administration course covers SGI ISSP (Infinite Storage Software Package) on Linux Servers.
+Additionally, representative MultiOS client-only operating systems are covered as well.

 - CXFS Overview